 Also new this semester is the Asylum Seeker Advocacy Project (ASAP).
-The project began in 2015 by four Yale Law students and is now a non-profit housed at the Urban Justice Center.
+The project began in 2015 by four Yale Law students, with support from the Gruber Program for Global Justice and Women's Rights, and is now a non-profit housed at the Urban Justice Center.
 This is the first semester that the Law School has offered the experience as a clinical course for credit.
 ASAP represents refugee families crossing the U.S.-Mexico border to flee life-threatening conditions by using innovative methods to bring legal aid services to clients across the U.S where there are few or no legal aid lawyers, such as detention facilities and rural communities.
 The clinic exposes students to a range of topics including; U.S. asylum law and policy; relevant international law and institutions; political, social, historical, and economic factors underlying the current refugee situation; critical theory relevant to gender, ethnicity, and migration; core skills for client-centered representation; and trauma and secondary trauma.
 Students work in teams throughout the semester and handle up to three cases each, which may go to trial.
 The instructors for the ASAP clinic are Clinical Lecturer in Law Hope Metcalf and Visiting Clinical Associate Professor of Law Elora Mukherjee ’05.

 "The ASAP seminar gives students the opportunity to work directly with formerly detained mothers and children who are currently seeking asylum or other relief in immigration court,” said Liz Willis ’17, one of the founders of ASAP.
 “Many YLS students already volunteer with the ASAP student chapter, and the seminar allows students to get more involved — they can prepare full cases, gain trial experience, and develop client relationships with refugee families.
 The mothers we work with are exceptionally strong and resilient, and the seminar's goal is to provide them with exceptional representation."